kt.

 Discussions about product work were split across Aha! and Slack.
 This forced users to jump between tools, breaking focus.

-what we delivered
+what we DID ABOUT IT

-An integration that posts Aha! record updates and enables in-thread record creation, reducing switching and keeping teams aligned in one place.
+We built an integration that posts Aha! record updates and enables in-thread record creation, reducing switching and keeping teams aligned in one place.

 02